mbrukman/a-conceptual-overview-of-asyncio/2-conceptual-overview-part-1.md

 ## Conceputal Overview Part 1: A Mental Model

+In part 1, we'll describe the main, high-level building blocks of asyncio: the event-loop, coroutine functions, coroutine objects, tasks & await.

 #### Event Loop

 Everything in asyncio happens relative to the event-loop.
 It's the star of the show and there's only one.
 It's kind of like an orchestra conductor or military general.
 She's behind the scenes managing resources.
 Some power is explicitly granted to her, but a lot of her ability to get things done comes from the respect & cooperation of her subordinates.